opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

-#### Display LoadBalancer URL for Grafana and Prometheus.
+### Display LoadBalancer URL for Grafana and Prometheus

 ```
 kubectl get svc -n monitoring
 ```

-You may need to wait a while for the `EXTERNAL-IP` field to be populated, then open that URL for both Grafana and Prometheus in your browser (Grafana on port 80, Prometheus on port 9090)
+You may need to wait a while for the `EXTERNAL-IP` field to be populated, then open each URL for both Grafana and Prometheus in your browser (Grafana on port 80, Prometheus on port 9090)

-#### Get Grafana password by running:
+### Get Grafana password

 ```
 kubectl --namespace monitoring get secrets prometheus-grafana -o json